U.S. begins airdropping food in Gaza, but it's a less-than-ideal means of aid delivery

 According to a 2021 reportby the World Food Program, airdrops, in addition to costing roughly seven times what ground-delivered aid would cost, can deliver aid in smaller amounts than truck convoys, and require a significant amount of ground coordination in the delivery zone.

-For one thing, the drop zones need to be designated and cleared — ideally, they'd be open area, drop zones need to be open areas, no smaller than a soccer field — at least 210 feet by 330 feet.
+For one thing, the drop zones need to be designated and cleared — ideally, they'd be open area, no smaller than a soccer field — at least 210 feet by 330 feet.

 This is likely why deliveries have been aimed at beaches, but sometimes, as with the airdrops by Egypt, Jordan, the United Arab Emirates, Qatar and France, that results in aidfalling into the sea.
 In the case of another Jordanian effort on Thursday, the wind carried some of the aid over into Israel.